-A gas-insulated substation (GIS) uses a superior dielectric gas, SF6, at moderate pressure for phase-to-phase and phase-to ground insulation.
+A gas-insulated substation (GIS) uses a superior dielectric gas, SF6, at moderate pressure for phase-to-phase and phase-to-ground insulation.
 The high voltage conductors, circuit breaker interrupters, switches, current transformers, and voltage transformers are in SF6 gas inside grounded metal enclosures.
+A photo of Gas Insulated Substations 420kV.

 For example, in the U.S., only about 2% of new substations are GIS.
 International experience with GIS is described in a series of CIGRE papers (CIGRE, 1992; 1994; 1982).
 The IEEE (IEEE Std.
 C37.
 122-1993; IEEE Std C37.
 122.1-1993) and the IEC (IEC, 1990) have standards covering all aspects of the design, testing, and use of GIS.
 For the new user, there is a CIGRE application guide (Katchinski et al., 1998).
 IEEE has a guide for specifications for GIS (IEEE Std.
 C37.123-1996).